bmcdavid/bmcdavid.github.io/_posts/2019-05-25-epi-cms-toolbox-part1.md

 ---
 layout: post
-title:  "Episerver Cms Toolbox"
+title:  "Episerver Cms Toolbox, Part 1"
 date:   2019-05-12 18:00:00 -0400
-tags: ['personal']
+tags: ['episerver', 'nuget']
 ---
 I have created many NuGet packages over these past few years, many have broken down into very specific focuses.
 My Episerver Cms Toolbox package is a push back against that.
 It is a collection of many useful concepts I have found to be very beneficial to my Episerver projects.
 I am going to cover one of those useful concepts in this post, a strategy based content area renderer.